Finding Seasonal Work In Australia

 You don't need any experience or fancy paper work (CVs, references and the like).
 Travel to any Australian fruit picking area at harvest time and you will often have a job the same day.

-Backpacker hostels are a great place to start.
+The backpacker hostels in Australia are a great place to start.
 In major growing regions you will usually find dedicated "working hostels", hostels that help you to find jobs, give advice, arrange the work for you and in some cases even drive you to work!
-Other hostels may have lists of phone numbers for farms in the area, farmers might have notes up on notice boards around towns, and of couse the other working backpackers will have a wealth of information to share.

 You will also come across Australians and New Zealanders who are full time, all year round fruit pickers.
-They follow the seasonas all over the country and have the best information on everything and everywhere.
+They follow the seasons all over the country and have the best information on everything and everywhere.

-How and what you get paid depends on the job and the crop.
-Some fruit picking jobs have hourly rates, but many farmers pay you for what you actually do, say per bin or bucket you fill, per box that you pack etc. So often the first few days you make very little and wonder why on earth you are doing this to yourself.
+So often the first few days you make very little and wonder why on earth you are doing this to yourself.
 But with a bit of practice you can get good at it, and I have known pickers who made a couple of hundred dollars by 2 pm every day and took every afternoon off.

 In some agricultural areas it's customary to offer workers accommodation and maybe meals as well.
 It depends on the type of farm and the region.